bgallois/OpenJournal/docs/source/introduction.rst

 =================
 OpenJournal is a simple note-taking application.
 Each day represents a separate entry that can be navigated using a calendar widget.
 Each journal is stored inside a database that can be either a local file (`*.jnl`) or a database inside a MariaDB server.

+- **For writers**: as detailed in *Description & Setting* by Ron Rozelle, keeping a writer's journal is a good way to improve writing abilities.
+Writers can record plots outlines, observations, descriptions, details, dialog lines, etc...
+- **For anyone**: keeping a daily diary can help you achieve several goals.
+It can help you organize your thoughts, records daily success, and set your next goals to keep the insensitive high.
+Writing down feelings can help you self-reflect and relieve stress, keeping a trace of situations and feelings.
+- **For professionals**: writing down tasks to achieve and expected jobs duration can help you organize your day.
+The possibility to set alarms can help to manage available time and not forget any meeting.

 User Interface
 ----------------
 The user interface of OpenJournal is designed to be as simple as possible.
 It is constituted of 3 resizable panels: